MaciejPiernik/ibd/README.md

 GSE1142|GPL97|6|CD||Duplicate of GSE1141

 The visualization below illustrates the samples processed so far after batch normalization.
+The color represents the dataset.
 ![image info](results/umap.png)

 There's something weird going on with the samples from GSE48634, so I've excluded them from the plot.
-It seems as though they are composed of 2 separate datasets, one with the majority of samples very similar to all other, and the other with only a handful of samples, but sompletely different from the rest.
+It seems as though they are composed of 2 separate datasets, one with the majority of samples very similar to all other, and the other with only a handful of samples, but completely different from the rest.

 ## Roadmap